hlandau/ncdocs/domain-names.md

     Implementations MUST support an import recursion degree of at least four.

-    The value for this item shall be one of the following forms:
+    The value for this item SHALL be one of the following forms:

     - An array of zero or more arrays.
-Each such array expresses a single importation operation (though that operation may recursively give rise to others, as described above) and shall have at least one item, the first of which shall be a string expressing the name, in the Namecoin key-value store, the value of which should be imported as a Domain Name object.
+Each such array expresses a single importation operation (though that operation may recursively give rise to others, as described above) and SHALL have at least one value, the first of which SHALL be a string expressing the name, in the Namecoin key-value store, the value of which should be imported as a Domain Name object.

-      The name shall be in Namecoin format and not DNS format, for example "d/example".
+      The name SHALL be in Namecoin format and not DNS format, for example "d/example".
 The importation process fails if the name does not exist (or is expired), or if the Domain Name Object in the value corresponding to the name is not valid or is otherwise unprocessable.

-      If a second item is present in the array, it shall be a string and that string shall constitute the Subdomain Selector.
-Otherwise, the Subdomain Selector shall be taken to be the empty string.
+      If a second item is present in the array, it SHALL be a string and that string shall constitute the Subdomain Selector.
+Otherwise, the Subdomain Selector SHALL be taken to be the empty string.

       This form is the canonical form when the Subdomain Selector is explicitly specified.

-      If there are more than two items in the array, any further items are ignored.
+      If there are more than two values in the array, any further items MUST be ignored.

       The Subdomain Selector is used to identify a location in the imported Domain Name Object which is to be merged with the current object.
 If the Subdomain Selector is the empty string, the entire imported Domain Name Object is merged.
-Otherwise, the Subdomain Selector shall be a sequence of DNS labels, separated by dots.
-(Note that the Subdomain Selector must not end in a dot.)
+Otherwise, the Subdomain Selector SHALL be a sequence of DNS labels, separated by dots.
+(Note that the Subdomain Selector MUST NOT end in a dot.)
 In this case, the labels in the Subdomain Selector are processed in reverse order (i.e., in DNS order).
 Each label in the Subdomain Selector is used to move to the subdomain with that label, relative to the current position, until all labels in the Subdomain